jacquestkirk/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 **My pipeline consisted of 5 steps:**
-- Convert to grayscale: Converting to grayscale merges the color data to make subsequent processing steps easier
+1. Convert to grayscale: Converting to grayscale merges the color data to make subsequent processing steps easier

 ![grayscale_image]

-- Gaussian blur: I applied a gaussian blur with a kernel size of 9.
+2. Gaussian blur: I applied a gaussian blur with a kernel size of 9.
 This removes noise that can be picked up as edges by subsequent steps.

 ![blurred_image]

-- Canny edge detection: Used Canny edge detection to find edges in the entire blured picture.
+3. Canny edge detection: Used Canny edge detection to find edges in the entire blured picture.

 ![canny_image]

-- Masked region: Mask the region of interest using a quadrilateral shape.
+4. Masked region: Mask the region of interest using a quadrilateral shape.
 Only keep the edges that are within the mask

 ![masked_image]

-- Hough transform: Perform the hough transform on the masked edges.
+5. Hough transform: Perform the hough transform on the masked edges.
 This results in a collection of lines representing edges in the mask

-- Fliter: Out of all the lines, find the best left line and the best right line and draw them.
+6. Fliter: Out of all the lines, find the best left line and the best right line and draw them.
 This process is discussed in more detail in the next section

 ![line_image]

 The pipeline is implemented in the pipeline() and process_image() functions.
 Parameters for the pipeline can be found in the pipelineParameters class.

+Final images can be found at... https://github.com/jacquestkirk/CarND-LaneLines-P1/tree/master/test_images_output/Final%20Images

+Final videos can be found at... https://github.com/jacquestkirk/CarND-LaneLines-P1/tree/master/test_videos_output

+I took a shot at the challenge video, but it doesn't work very well.
+See questions 2 and 3 for possible fixes.

 **In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...**
 I created a LaneLines class to hold a left lane line (leftLine) and a right lane line (rightLine).
 Each lane line consists of an internal state variable representing, slope and intercept of the lane line.
 When the draw_lines() function is called, instead of drawing lines (so it's a bit of a misnomer now) it pushes the data onto a list of lines.
 The LaneLines class does the following with this list: